bevry-archive/documentation/community/01-guides/contribute.html.md

 ## Publishing

-Follow these steps in order to implement your changes/improvements into the plugin or DocPad core.
+Follow these steps in order to implement your changes/improvements into your desired project:

 ### Preparation